Evolving-AI-Lab/synthesizing/README.md

 * [4_activate_output_placesCNN.sh](4_activate_output_placesCNN.sh):

 ## Licenses
-Note that while the code in this repository is licensed under MIT License, the pre-trained models used by the code have their own licenses.
+Note that the code in this repository is licensed under MIT License, but, the pre-trained models used by the code have their own licenses.
+Please carefully check them before use.
-* Specifically, the image generator networks are for non-commercial use only.
+* The image generator networks are for non-commercial use only.
 See their [page](http://lmb.informatik.uni-freiburg.de/resources/software.php) for more.